dynaconf/dynaconf/README.md

 from dynaconf import settings

 # configure() or configure('settingsmodule.path') is needed
-# only when DYNACONF_SETINGS_MODULE is not defined
+# only when DYNACONF_SETINGS is not defined
 settings.configure()

 # access default namespace settings